hybridgroup/cylon-site/README.md

 #### Examples

-To import examples from the main Cylon repository, run the `bin/import_examples` script.
+To import examples from the main Cylon repository, run the `bin/import-examples` script.
 You'll need to have Git installed.

 This script will:

-- clone down the Cylon repo
+- clone down the Cylon repos
 - extract all examples
 - create missing example pages and remove those that have also been removed from the main repo
 - create/update examples index page